 Silencers for every need and budget

-No, in fact pistol silencers are legal in 42 U.S. states.
+No. In fact, silencers are legal in 42 U.S. states.
 Only California, Illinois, New York, New Jersey, Massachusetts, Rhode Island, Delaware, Hawaii, and Washington D.C. ban individual silencer ownership.

-Silencer Central is licensed in all 42 states where pistol silencers are legal.
+Silencer Central is licensed in all 42 states where silencers are legal.
 You can learn more about the rules and regulations for your state by checking out our state-by-state guide on silencer ownership.

-What about if you’re traveling with your suppressor?
+What if you’re traveling with your suppressor?
 The good news is that, unlike other NFA items, you are not required to notify the ATF when you travel or relocate.

 Yes, BANISH suppressors are among the quietest and most high-quality suppressors on the market.
 Sure, we might be a little biased.
 But you can’t blame us for being proud.

 BANISH suppressors were the first multi-caliber silencers out there on the market.
 You don’t have to buy a suppressor for every gun in your safe.
 Rather, you can buy one (or maybe two, if it’s a holiday) BANISH suppressor to fit all of them.
 A single BANISH 30 can work any rifle caliber from .22 to .308 by simply changing the front end-caps.

 We put 27 silencers to the test, and the BANISH 30 came was second only to the Yankee Hill Machine Resonator.
 The YMH Resonator is a quality silencer, but the advantage of the BANISH is that it can also come apart to clean.